Post includes affliate links read here how these work.

 It also naturally deters other pests like cockroaches, fleas and mites.

 So there you go, that’s how I get rid of ants naturally without reaching for the toxic poisons.
+For more toxic free pest control try these:

 For more toxic free cleaning tips do follow my Natural Cleaning board on Pinterest.